akshay1209/todoist/README.md

 ### SASS is used for styling purpose
 - App.scss extention file stores the css of the App.
-- SASS is been intalled using in the terminal:-
+- SASS is been installed using in the terminal:-
 ### npm install node-sass

 # HOST LINK